-When you stop and think about it, smartphones are extraordinary devices.
-They offer multiple forms of communication -- voice, text and video -- as well as a connection to the Internet, access to audio and video streaming, satellite navigation and a veritable galaxy of apps.
-It’s no wonder they’ve taken society by storm, especially the world of young people.
-But are they a bit too powerful?
+Should phones be allowed in the classroom?
+Smartphones offer multiple forms of communication -- voice, text and video -- as well as a connection to the Internet, access to audio and video streaming, satellite navigation and a veritable galaxy of apps.
+But are they too powerful?
 Too dangerous?
 Too distracting?
-Should they be banned from classrooms, or embraced as learning tools?
-Let’s look at some pros and cons:
+Should they be banned from schools or embraced as learning tools?

 Instant access for parents